 - -J.M.
 Wilson, "Martin Luther on the Importance of Being Earnest."
 [C] - Required of HSTY 6300 Covenant History and Theology students, - Optional for ECCO 5020 Covenant History students. - -Wilson, CHOICE of 1 of 3 Case Studies under the canvas module heading "Pietism and Partisanship."
-Each of these 3 published articles deal with Halle Pietists in America during the Revolutionary War. - Reading one of these is required of ECCO 5020 "Covenant History" - Students of HSTY 6300 "Covenant History and Theology" may opt out of these case studies. - -Wilson, "The Mission, Ministry and Legacy of Charles Anderson."
-[C] - Required for ECCO 5020 students, optional for HSTY 6300 students. - -Wilson, "Waldenstrom on Atonement."
-[C] - Required for HSTY 6300 students, optional for ECCO 5020 students. - -Wilson, Choice of 1 of 2 pamphlets under the heading "Pietism's Historical Outlooks on Human Sexuality." - One pamphlet, "Horizons and Boundaries," is a historical-theological survey of German, Swedish, and early American Covenant authors. - The second pamphlet examines an episode in the early history of the Moravians. - All students are required to choose one of these pamphlets. - -Mark Safstrom, ed.
-"Scott and Rosenius on Pietism."
-[C] - Soderberg, "Rosenius and Swedish Immigration to America."
-[C] - Jo Ann Deasy, "Reframing the Issue: Women's Ordination in the ECC" [C, F] - Paul Larsen, "Convergence of Covenantalism & Interiority" (1986) [C] - Philip J. Anderson, "The Covenant and the American Challenge" (1988) [C] - Kurt Peterson, "The Transformation of the Covenant" (2009) [C] - Responses to Kurt Peterson (2009) [C]
+Each of these 3 published articles deal with Halle Pietists in America during the Revolutionary War. - Reading one of these is required of ECCO 5020. - None of these are required for Students of HSTY 6300. - -Wilson, Choice of 1 of 2 pamphlets under the heading "Pietism's Historical Outlooks on Human Sexuality." - One pamphlet, "Horizons and Boundaries," is a historical-theological survey of German, Swedish, and early American Covenant authors. - The second pamphlet examines an episode in the early history of the Moravians. - All students are required to choose one of these pamphlets. - Soderberg, "Rosenius and Swedish Immigration to America."
+[C] - Jo Ann Deasy, "Reframing the Issue: Women's Ordination in the ECC" [C, F] - Philip J. Anderson, "The Covenant and the American Challenge" (1988) [C] - Kurt Peterson, "The Transformation of the Covenant" (2009) [C] - Responses to Kurt Peterson (2009) [C]

 Reflection.
-Due January 19, 11:59:59 PM Student Time.
+Due June 1, 11:59:59 PM Student Time.
 Papers should be 4-5 pages, using double spaces, one inch margins, 12 point Times New Roman font, and address these questions: